 Research demonstrates that a safe, affordable, and stable home—in a community with good schools, fair-paying jobs, and access to healthy foods and green spaces—is a must for well-being.
 However, housing inequities in this country are pervasive.

 Therefore, we encourage HUD to preserve the existing AFFH rule—to directly take on residential segregation; to fully assess and address all obstacles to fair housing; and to promote robust community engagement in the assessment and planning process.
 These efforts are one critical piece of the work needed to ensure that everyone in America has a fair and just opportunity for good health and well-being

 Our Foundation will submit formal regulatory comments to HUD by the March 16 deadline and urges other organizations to do the same.
-For more information, see our fact sheet and detailed summary of Affirmatively Furthering Fair Housing and listen to a recording of our February 19 webinar.
+For more information, see our fact sheet and detailed summary of Affirmatively Furthering Fair Housing.

 About the Robert Wood Johnson Foundation

 For more than 45 years the Robert Wood Johnson Foundation has worked to improve health and health care.
 We are working alongside others to build a national Culture of Health that provides everyone in America a fair and just opportunity for health and well-being.
 For more information, visit www.rwjf.org.
 Follow the Foundation on Twitter at www.rwjf.org/twitter or on Facebook at www.rwjf.org/facebook.